 Summer Teacher Institutes

 These Seminars combine event historians and veterans who participated in those events with students and teachers from across Virginia.
 They allow students to participate in small-group conversations that help to further explore what they are learning in the classroom.
 Seminars are free and offered to public and private schools in the spring and fall.
 Schools can receive grant money to help cover the cost of sending attendees to the Memorial.
-For more information or to register for any of the following seminars, please contact Morgan Guyer at email@example.com.
+For more information please contact Morgan Guyer at email@example.com.

 Middle School, High School, and College Field Trips